NicholasEM/CustomizableMap/README.md

 For example in the example given for siteID you would copy 347185 and paste that so that part of the url looks like s=347185

 You would NOT copy '347185' or siteId: '347185'

+At the current moment ALL siteID's are six digits, but that may grow in the future.

 ALL THREE of these parameters must be copied from the SAME collection's information - not doing so will almost certainly cause an error.